ychen259/Managing-Team-GIthub/README.md

 ### Making Commits
 A "commit" is a record that creates a snapshot of your code, which is added to your repository's history.
 In order to create this snapshot, you must first *stage* the files you want to include in the snapshot.
 Once you have staged the files, you must physically create the snapshot within your project's history by making a *commit*.

-- `git status` : Tells you which files you've modified/added, and which files are staged for a commit
+- To see which files you've modified/added/deleted, and which changes are *staged* to be commited, use `git status`
-- `git diff`: Shows you the changes you have made (line insertions and line deletions) by file
+- To view the changes you've made to each file use `git diff`
-- `git add <filename>` : Allows you to stage a file in order to commit it
+- `git add <file_name>` will add the file you specify to *staging*
-- `git add .`: Adds all files to staging
+- To stage all files you've changed, use `git add .`
-- `git commit -m <message>` : This creates the commit (you must specify a message with every commit you make)

-###Branching
+- To create a new commit with all the files you have staged, type `git commit -m <message>`
+- `git hist` will show you a history of all the commits you have added to your project

+### Branching

 Branching allows you to experiment with changes to your code base without impacting the working version.